Laura Iñiguez, Content Manager at Hirebook

 Measuring customer churn rate is easier number-wise but not business-wise.
 To calculate it simply divide the number of customers you lost by the number of customers you started a time period with, the resulting percentage is your customer churn rate.

 To measure your customer churn rate, some startups prefer to wait a little longer so as to not confuse attrition customers with inactive ones.
 But losing customers is definitely not the end of the world, you are still 2 times more likely to recover a lost customer than closing a new one!
 But it takes a little effort.
 Always ask your customers what you could do to improve, people love giving their insights, especially if they might actually get some benefit from it.
 Just because you have active customers doesn’t mean they don’t have anything to say, don’t just ask customers when they leave you or when they slow their usage of your product; try to regularly ask all of them if there is something they’d like you to do better.
-You can create some online surveys or have a more personal approach and call them.
+You can create some online surveys, get a local phone number to have a more personal approach, and call them.
 There is always room for improvement.

 3. Customer Lifetime Revenue